templatecookie/joybazar-html/README.md

 # [JoyBazar - eCommerce HTML Template](https://www.templatecookie.com/products)

-> Comforty is an eCommerce HTML template.
+> JoyBazar is an eCommerce HTML template.
 In this template, you found everything that needs for an eCommerce website like add-to-cart, wishlist, order tracking, user dashboard, settings, checkout page, etc.

 Check the [Live Demo here](https://joybazar-html.netlify.app/).